ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Bonuses & Penalties/Bonuses & Penalties.md

 You may gain one or more bonuses or suffer one or more penalties on an action.
 Each bonus/penalty makes your action easier/more difficult.
 Bonuses and penalties are in the form of ***XdN***.
-You make your [[../Checks & Dice|check]] as normal, and then roll the bonuses or penalties and increase or reduce the total result the same way your normal check works.
+You make your [[../Gameplay|check]] as normal, and then roll the bonuses or penalties and increase or reduce the total result the same way your normal check works.

-Bonuses and penalties are usually derived directly by the [[../Checks & Dice#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]] of another check or some other value, at the following rate:
+Bonuses and penalties are usually derived directly by the [[../Gameplay#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]] of another check or some other value, at the following rate:
 1. 1d4
 2. 1d6
 3. 1d8